-c) For the European-wide event: 450.000 EUR
+c) For the European-wide event: EUR 450 000

-Proposals concern mono-beneficiary projects which means that all expenses must be covered by the Applicant organisation and therefore the event and the side activities organised will take place in the EU Member State or third country associated to the Programme of the Applicant organisation.
-For contractual management aspects, the participating organisation are not considered to be project partners nor associated partners and they do not receive any funding from the Programme as part of the project and therefore cannot be indicated in the budget proposal.
+Proposals concern mono-beneficiary projects, which means that the funding can only be allocated to the single applicant organisation.
+The participating organisations are not considered to be project partners.
+As associated partners, they cannot receive any funding from the Programme as part of the project.